MT-Blachetta/financebook01/README.md

 ### Backend (`/app` directory)

-*   **`main.py`**: Contains all FastAPI routes (API endpoints) for payment items, categories, category types, and recipients.
-It handles HTTP requests, data validation, and interaction with the database via SQLModel.
+*   **`main.py`**: Contains all FastAPI routes for payment items, categories, category types, and recipients.
+Notable endpoints include:
+    *   `POST /payment-items` – create a payment record.
+    *   `GET /payment-items` – list items with optional income/expense and category filters.
+    *   `POST /uploadicon/` and `GET /download_static/{filename}` – upload and
+        retrieve PNG icons for categories.
+    *   `GET /categories/{id}/descendants` – fetch the full subtree of a category.
+    *   `GET /categories/by-type/{type_id}` – list categories belonging to a
+        specific category type.
+    The module handles HTTP requests, data validation and interaction with the database via SQLModel.
 *   **`models.py`**: Defines the data structures (SQLModel classes) for `PaymentItem`, `Category`, `CategoryType`, `Recipient`, and the association table `PaymentItemCategoryLink`.
 These models map directly to database tables and are used for request/response validation.
 *   **`database.py`**: Manages database connection (SQLite by default) and table creation using SQLModel.
 *   **`financebook.db`**: The SQLite database file (created on first run).